 Typically, Car Insurance is Cheaper for Married Couples

 Dozens of factors go into the price of your auto insurance policy, including your driving history, your ZIP code, and your credit score.
 Many couples are surprised to learn, however, that their marital status also has a significant effect on the cost of insurance.

 In most states, being married will save you money on car insurance.
-Furthermore, the auto insurance price difference between being married and single is relatively large – especially among younger drivers.
+Furthermore, the auto insurance price difference between being married and single (including divorced and widowed) is relatively large, especially among younger drivers.